CyranoB/flash_cards/docs/backend_structure_document.md

 - **Serverless Functions:** The API routes are deployed as serverless functions, promoting a decoupled architecture that scales on demand.
 - **Configuration Management:** A centralized configuration system (`/lib/config.ts`) manages environment variables for file size limits, word counts, API keys, and other configurable parameters.
 - **Stateless Sessions:** Session state for the final transcript text is managed client-side using `sessionStorage`.
 - **Server-Side PDF Processing:** PDF text extraction is handled asynchronously by a dedicated API route (`/api/pdf-extract`).
-It uses the `pdf-text-extract` library, requires temporary file storage on the server, and tracks job status using Redis.
+It uses the `pdf-parse` library directly within the API route (no temporary file storage needed) and tracks job status using Redis.
 This avoids blocking the client UI and handles potentially long-running extractions.

 ## Data Management